ReBatch-ML/AnswerSearch/README.md

 5. perform search on vectors
 6. calculate recall using test file for GSC corpus
 7. drop collection

-Uncomment the wanted functions in the main and run the script.

 ## Directory Structure